Kʼicheʼ love poem

 Par le uk'isb'al "katinloq'oj"

 Here is my little love poem translated into k'iche 'maya (quiche, qach'abel).
-Quiché is a Mayan language found in north-west of the capital Guatemala, between Quetzaltenango and Ixcan, and not only in the department of Quiché.
+Quiché is a Mayan language, close to Kaqchikel and Kekchi, spoken in north-west of the capital Guatemala, between Quetzaltenango and Ixcan, and not only in the department of Quiché.
 There are also k'iche' speakers in Mexico, which has a large diaspora of Quiché Indians.